Anthropologists working on multimodal projects often lack peers to offer feedback and insights.

 Facilitated by Stephanie Sadre-Orafai

-We invite participants working on more-than-writing/media practice-based projects to our third workshop on feedback and collaboration.
-Anchored by a conversation between Elizabeth Chin & Andrew Gilbert, this session will include opportunities to learn new tools and techniques to ask better questions and provide more useful feedback on your own and others‘ multimodal work.
+Our third virtual workshop focused on feedback and collaboration.
+Anchored by a conversation between Elizabeth Chin & Andrew Gilbert, this session included opportunities to learn new tools and techniques to ask better questions and provide more useful feedback on your own and others‘ multimodal work.
+Participants working on more-than-writing/media practice-based projects spent 20 minutes creating maps of their Landscape of Collaborators and Landscape of Obstructions (exercises from the Multimodal Appreciation: A Kit for Evaluating Multimodal Works in Anthropology and Beyond) before sharing them in small groups.
+The session ended with a collaborative Miro board jam and group discussion of the themes that emerged.

 Andrew Gilbert is a professor at the Burg Giebichenstein University of Art and Design in Halle and was up until very recently co-director of the Stadtlabor for Multimodal Anthropology at Humboldt University in Berlin.
 In addition to two collective experimental research projects (one exploring the possibilities of networked ethnography and the other how to legitimize multimodal forms of research), he is currently working on a collaborative graphic ethnography entitled Reclaiming Dita.